 Getting the most from your treatment

 - You may feel that citalopram is not working for you straightaway.
 It can take a week or two after starting this treatment before the effect begins to build up, and 4-6 weeks before you feel the full benefit.
 Do not stop taking it after a week or two, feeling it is not helping.

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.

 - If you drink alcohol, ask your doctor for advice.
 Your doctor is likely to recommend that you do not drink alcohol while you are on citalopram, as it increases the risk of side-effects, such as feeling sleepy.

-- If you have diabetes, you may need to check your blood glucose more frequently, as citalopram may affect the levels of sugar in your blood.
+- If you have diabetes, you may need to check your blood sugar (glucose) more frequently, as citalopram may affect the levels of sugar in your blood.
 Your doctor will be able to advise you about this.